-The website to access the Wyoming Sex Offender Registry is http://wysors.dci.wyo.gov/sor/SOR
+The website to access the Wyoming Sex Offender Registry is http://wysors.wyo.gov/sor

 Additionally, the Natrona County Sheriff's Office sends bulletins to Casper College Security to advise them of registered offenders who have either enrolled or become employed at the college.
-These bulletins along with information and photographs downloaded from the Wyoming Sex Offender Registry are maintained in a book in the Campus Security Office (Strausner Hall # 205).
-Any person may request to view the book by contacting Campus Security at (307) 268-2688 during business hours.
+These bulletins along with information and photographs downloaded from the Wyoming Sex Offender Registry are maintained in the sex offender notebook in the Campus Security Office (Strausner Hall # 205).
+Any person may request to view the notebook by contacting Campus Security at (307) 268-2688 during business hours.

-Student Discipline/ Code of Conduct:
+Student Discipline/ Code of Conduct